rockroman/CI_PP5_Blade/README.md

 - From site owner perspective:
 26. As a site owner, I want to provide secure payment options for customers, such as integrating with secure payment gateways (e.g. Stripe)
-27. As a site owner, I want to be able to add new products to the webshop, including details like product name, description, price, and images.
+27. As a site owner, I want to be able to add new products to the web-shop, including details like product name, description, price, and images.
-28. As a site owner, I want to be able to delete existing products from the webshop that are no longer available or relevant.
+28. As a site owner, I want to be able to delete existing products from the web-shop that are no longer available or relevant.
-29. As a site owner, I want to be able to update product information, such as descriptions, details, prices, and images, to keep the webshop content accurate and up to date.
+29. As a site owner, I want to be able to update product information, such as descriptions, details, prices, and images, to keep the web-shop content accurate and up to date.
-30. As a site owner, I want to integrate a newsletter signup form  to capture user information and allow customers to subscribe for updates and promotions.
+30. As a site owner, I want to integrate a newsletter sign-up form  to capture user information and allow customers to subscribe for updates and promotions.
 31. As a site owner, I want to ensure that error pages allow users to easily return to valid areas of the site without relying on browser controls.